royoelen/DataQC/README.md

 ### Input files

 - Unimputed genotype file in plink .bed format (https://www.cog-genomics.org/plink/1.9/input#bed).
 Genome build to be in **hg19**.
 It is advisable that .fam file also includes observed sex for all samples (format: males=1, females=2), so that pipeline does extra check on that.
 However, if this information is not available for all samples, pipeline just skips this check.
+Input path has to be without .bed/.bim/.fam extension.
 - Raw, unprocessed gene expression matrix.
 Tab-delimited file, genes/probes in the rows, samples in the columns.
     - First column has header "-".
     - For Illumina arrays, probe ID has to be Illumina ArrayAddress.